annuk123/TypeScript/README.md

-Here’s a template for a **TypeScript** `README.md` file that covers the basics, installation, setup, and key features.
+This **TypeScript** `README.md` file covers the basics, installation, setup, and key features.
 This could be useful for a project, or as a learning guide.

 ---